RoadsideThoughts

 Using information that we've taken from the Chronicling America website, we've identified 43 newspapers that have been published in the area around Renaissance.

-Although we're unaware of any newspapers that were published in the immediate area of Renaissance, there are papers which were published within 30 miles [48.3 km]<6>.
+Although we're unaware of any newspapers that were published in the immediate area of Renaissance, there are papers which were published within 30 miles [48.3 km]<4>.
 A list of those papers, sorted by paper name, can be found on the Extended Newspaper List for Renaissance.

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we like to start with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch and Genealogy Trails.
 These websites either offer the information directly or else point to where you can find it.
 Their information is open to everyone.

 To help you get started, the following links will take you to the pages that are relevant to Renaissance: